 How To Store Rum Balls

 Store your rum balls in an airtight container in the refrigerator.

 You can also freeze rum balls.
 I prefer to store ours in the freezer.
 They defrost in no time here in Queensland in Summer but they also taste pretty great as a cold treat semi-frozen.

-If you live in a cold climate, you may not even need to store your chocolate rum balls in the fridge at all, but instead, keep them in an airtight container.
+If you live in a cold climate, you may not even need to store your chocolate rum balls in the fridge at all, but instead, keep them in an airtight container in a cool area.